stevedonovan/gentle-intro/1-basics.md

 Note the `&` in front of `v.to_string()` - the operator is defined on a string slice, not a `String` itself, so it needs a little persuasion to match.

-The slice notation we saw used for array slices works with strings as well:
+The notation used for slices works with strings as well:

 ```rust
 // string2.rs